Pastor Rick Dawson

 During 2016, discussions between the District Superintendents of the Winchester and Arlington Districts caused the formation of the Aldie/Arcola Cooperative Parrish.
 Pastor Rick was assigned to Aldie U.M.C. by the presiding elder of the Aldie/Arcola charge on 1 July 2016, an assignment he willingly volunteered for.

 Soon after starting at Aldie U.M.C., Sara’s condition (Supra Nuclear Palsy) became worse and she required constant care.
 Pastor Rick was able to obtain health aides to be with Sara during the day and he took care of her at night.
 On July 28, 2018 Pastor Rick said farewell to his bride, Sara Dawson, and she is now lying in God’s loving arms.
-Pastor Rick continues to serve Camp Highroad and Aldie U.M.C. and plans to continue, God willing, for the foreseeable future.
+Pastor Rick recently retired from Camp Highroad and plans to continue at Aldie U.M.C., God willing, for the foreseeable future.

 Worship in the Village